jaisingjai/Deep-learning-Tensorflow-/README.md

 # Deep-learning-Tensorflow-
-All Deep Learning (TensorFlow) Projects that I have completed are as fllow
+All Deep Learning (TensorFlow) Projects that I have completed are as follow

 01 -- Using custome neural netowrk binary image classifier of pizza and steak dataset:
 ## Model to built for netowrk binary image classifier of pizza and steak dataset